ntustison/Histograms/Text/intro2.md

   Illustration of the effect of MR nonlinear intensity warping on the histogram structure using a representative sampling of the simulations used in the experiments in this work.
-By simulating these types of nonlinear intensity changes, we can visualize the effects on both the image and the corresponding intensity histograms and investigate the effects on salient outcome measures.
+By simulating these types of nonlinear intensity changes, we can visualize both the image and the corresponding intensity histogram and investigate the effects on salient outcome measures.
 These simulated intensity mappings, although relatively small and difficult to distinguish in the image domain, can have an algorithmically consequential effect on the histogram structure.}}